noah1510/libtrainsim/docs/track_definition.md

 This is either the filepath of a train properties file or it is an object which contains the data in the correct [format](@ref train_properties_format).
 The filepath is relative to the track file.

+### formatVersion

+The version of the format that is used.
+The format should be x.y.z and this tells the the library how to interpret the fields.
+If the library only supports an older format it may warn the user or even declare the file as invalid.

 #### startingPoint